khanhwng/LMS-Nhom10/README.md

  + phpMyAdmin (to manage database)
  + Xampp Server (to create a local server)

-Beside that, we use some image resources like DevianArt, Pixabay, Canva to get beautiful image and book cover.
+Beside that, we use some image resources like DevianArt, Pixabay, Canva to get beautiful images and books cover.